Mountaineers, mountain lovers and path-builders unite to raise funds to restore routes up two of Scotland’s most popular Munros.

 Beinn a’ Ghlo, a Cairngorm gem

-The campaign aims to raise £60,000 for this project, which will sustainably and sensitively restore the route up Carn Liath, which is currently so wide it is visible from several kilometers away on the A9 road north of Blair Atholl.
+The campaign has successfully raised £60,000 for this project, which will sustainably and sensitively restore the route up Carn Liath, which is currently so wide it is visible from several kilometers away on the A9 road north of Blair Atholl.

 Ben Vane, short, sweet and steep

-£40,000 is required to create a long-lasting route up this well-trodden if steep mountain, whose path experiences significant damage, particularly in wet weather.
+£40,000 has been successfully raised to create a long-lasting route up this well-trodden if steep mountain, whose path experiences significant damage, particularly in wet weather.
+Work is well underway on Ben Vane and is expected to be completed early Winter 2019.